rebeccabilbro/rebeccabilbro.github.io/_posts/2021-02-06-embedded-binaries-for-go.md

 This package converts any file into Go source code, including for embedding binary data into a Go program.
 The file data is optionally gzip compressed before being converted to a raw byte slice.
 It comes with a command line tool in the `go-bindata` sub directory.
 The converted file(s) is/are embedded in a new Go source file, along with a table of contents and an `Asset` function, which allows quick access to the asset, based on its name.

 ## [kevinburke/go-bindata](https://github.com/kevinburke/go-bindata)
-As of the time of this writing, the most recenting updated fork of the original `go-bindata/go-bindata`.
+As of the time of this writing, the most recently updated fork of the original `go-bindata/go-bindata`.
 This fork is also apparently the version trusted by Homebrew.
 Changes from the original package include:
 - Atomic writes; generated file cannot be read while partially complete.
 - Better encoding of files that contain characters in the Unicode format range.
 - Generated file reports file sizes.